kubernetes-sigs/gateway-api/geps/gep-3155/index.md

 Conformance tests will be written to ensure the following:

 1. When SubjectAltNames are specified in BackendTLSPolicy:
-  a.
-The hostname field is still used as SNI, if specified
+  - The hostname field is still used as SNI, if specified
-  b.
-A certificate with at least one matching SubjectAltName is accepted
+  - A certificate with at least one matching SubjectAltName is accepted
-  c.
-A certificate without a matching SubjectAltName is rejected
+  - A certificate without a matching SubjectAltName is rejected

 2. When a Client Certificate is specified on a Gateway:
-  a.
-It is applied to all services.
+  - It is applied to all services.
-  b.
-The appropriate status condition is populated if the reference is invalid
+  - The appropriate status condition is populated if the reference is invalid

 ## References